TrellixVulnTeam/swahilipython_SCMU/Doc/library/mailbox.rst

    A mailbox, which may be inspected and modified.

-   The :class:`Mailbox` class defines an interface and is not intended to be instantiated.
-Instead, format-specific subclasses should inherit from :class:`Mailbox` and your code should instantiate a particular subclass.
+   The :class:`Mailbox` kundi defines an interface and is not intended to be instantiated.
+Instead, format-specific subclasses should inherit kutoka :class:`Mailbox` and your code should instantiate a particular subclass.

    The :class:`Mailbox` interface is dictionary-like, with small keys